PaulEzennolim/AI-Flappy-Bird/README.md

 This setup encourages exploration and prevents stagnation by promoting diversity in genetic traits and network structures.

 Thank you for taking the time to check out this project!
-Your interest and support mean the world to me.